oikoweather/oiko-docs/docs/quickstart.md

 !!! note "Don't forget to use your API key!"
     You can find your API key in profile page when you log into your account.

 This will return data in JSON format, which we can convert to dataframe using Python's Pandas library.
-Note that we return the dataset name so you know the pedigree of the data source.
+Note that we return the dataset name so you know the which dataset was used to generate the data.

 ```py linenums="1"
 import pandas as pd